-Name: Jim Kendzel

-Organization: Chairman - Alternate Water Sources Task Group

-Representing:

-Recommendation: Request to accept the code change proposal as modified by this public comment Section Number: 505.12 505.12 Commissioning.
-Onsite blackwater treatment systems shall meet the commissioning be commissioned in accordance with the requirements of Section 505.12.1 through Section 505.12.6 4 .
-505.12.1 Commissioning Requirements.
-Commissioning of a blackwater treatment systems shall be included in the design and construction processes of the project.
+Name: Jim Kendzel Organization: Chairman - Alternate Water Sources Task Group Representing: Recommendation: Request to accept the code change proposal as modified by this public comment Section Number: 505.12 505.12 Commissioning.
+Onsite blackwater treatment systems shall meet the commissioning be commissioned in accordance with the requirements of Section 505.12.1 through Section 505.12.6 4 . systems shall be included in the design and construction processes of the project.
 Commissioning shall be performed by a person who demonstrates competency in commissioning blackwater treatment systems as required by the Authority Having Jurisdiction.
 505.12.2 Commissioning Plan.
-A commissioning plan shall be included in The construction documents and shall include the commissioning plan for the blackwater treatment system be completed to document the approach to how the blackwater treatment system will be commissioned and shall be started during the design phase of Proposed Text: the project.
+A commissioning plan shall be included in The construction documents and shall include the commissioning plan for the blackwater treatment system be completed to document the approach to how the blackwater treatment system will be commissioned and shall be started during the design phase of the project.
 The commissioning plan shall be approved by the Authority Having Jurisdiction prior to commissioning the blackwater treatment system.
-The commissioning plan shall include the following: General project information.
+The commissioning plan shall include the following: Proposed Text: General project information.
 Commissioning goals Equipment to be tested, including the test methodology.
 Equipment to be tested, including the extent of tests.
 Processes to be tested.
 Functions to be tested.
 Criteria or process for testing.
-Conditions under which the test shall be performance Commissioning team contact information.
-Conditions under which the test shall be performance Commissioning team contact information.
-Commissioning team contact information.
+Conditions under which the test shall be performed Criteria for acceptance.
+Measurable criteria for acceptable performance Commissioning team contact information.
+Commissioning team-contact information.
 Commissioning process activities, schedules, and responsibilities.
 Commissioning process activities, schedules, and responsibilities.
+Plans for the completion of functional performance testing, Plans for the completion of functional performance testing.
 Plans for the completion of functional performance testing.
-Plans for the completion of functional performance testing.
-Plans for the completion of functional performance testing.
-Plans for the completion of the commissioning report.
-505.12.3 Functional Performance Testing.
 Functional Performance tests shall verify that demonstrate the correct installation and operation of the equipment of the blackwater treatment system is in accordance with the approved plans and specifications.
-Functional The performance testing reports shall be prepared and contain information addressing include the equipment tested, the testing methods utilized, and proof of proper calibration of the type of unit measurement acceptable to the Authority Having Jurisdiction. the rollowing: 1) Blackwater treatment system and equipment overview, including what each component is, what its function is, and what other systems or equipment it interfaces with.
+Functional The performance testing methods utilized, and proof of proper calibration of the equipment tested, the testing methods utilized, and performance testing shall be the type of unit measurement acceptable to the Authority Having Jurisdiction.

+505.12.4 Systems Operations Training.
+The training of the appropriate maintenance staff for each component of the blackwater treatment system shall include not less than the following: 1) Blackwater treatment system and equipment overview, including what each component is, what its function is, and what other systems or equipment it interfaces with.
 2) Review of the information in the operations and maintenance manual.

-3) Review of the record drawings on the system/equipment.
+Review of the record drawings on the system/equipment.
 505.12.54 Commissioning Report.
-The commissioning report shall be A complete report of commissioning process activities undertaken through the design, construction, and post-construction phases of the blackwater treatment system shall be completed, provided to the owner of the blackwater treatment system, and submitted to the authority having jurisdiction upon completion of the commissioning of the blackwater treatment system.
+The commissioning report shall be A complete report of commissioning process activities undertaken through the design, construction, and post-construction phases of the blackwater treatment system shall be completed, having jurisdiction upon completion of the commissioning of the blackwater treatment system.
 505.12.6 Certificate of Completion.
 The Authority Having Jurisdiction shall not issue the final certificate of completion until the commissioning report has been submitted and approved.
 Copies of the commissioning report are required to be posted, or made available with the permit(s), and shall be made available to the Authority Having Jurisdiction at any time upon request.
 Add new Definition: 205.0 Commissioning.
 The activities associated with bringing a new process into normal working condition.
 Problem Statement: Proposed changes intended to provide clarity to the existing text.
 The proposed changes were unanimously approved by the TG.
 Referenced Standards: